yizeyi18/ScalES/doc/refactor2020.rst

   that the overlap is not an issue (or better, implement the correction to the overlapping Gaussian charges in the self-interaction energy part c.f.
 Martin appendix).
-This may already be an issue, but would DEFINITELY be needed when changing to non-orthorhombic cells
+This may already be an issue, but would DEFINITELY be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)

 - [d] Support of non-orthorhombic cells